 Each 2050 PGM report is supported by a video call, most often hosted through MS Teams, which is led by Beresford Clarke, along with our team of expert PGM analysts where our team highlight the key market aspects and address any further questions you may have.

 Contact one of our team for more details

 Other PGM market reports

 Released every three months, this price risk-focused report details-impacting factors for platinum, palladium and rhodium markets for the next three years.

-This ground-breaking forward-looking report analyses the influences and trends on the PGM markets between 2022 and 2040.
+This ground-breaking forward-looking annual report in H2 analyses the influences and trends on the PGM markets between 2023 and 2040.

 Stay up-to-date with a quarterly 5-year forecast on ruthenium's technological developments and underlying evolution of supply, demand and end-use applications.

 A comprehensive quarterly report on iridium market fundamentals and integration of future technologies for new and existing end-users.